aranya-project/aranya/README.md

 ## Maintainers

-This repository is maintained by software engineers employed at [SpiderOak](https://spideroak.com/)
+This repository is maintained by software engineers employed at [SpiderOak](https://spideroak.com/)  h